Peachey-Schoorl/malarkey-balderdash-fatuity-bunkum-and-gobbledygook/drafts/Its dull stone eyes staring out at nothing.md

 A coin was a coin, whether one offered a hefty golden piece or a humble wooden button, as long as it had a hole in it and was hung on the appropriate horn.
 It didn't even matter if it was hung from a dainty ribbon, a single twine, or corded grass.

 No one was denied their petition to grab the bull by the horns.

+🙧✧🙥

+Just like the house itself, the stone bull protruding from its side had always just been there.
+Built at the very starts of the village's long life.

+So had the ribbons and strings hanging form its horns.
+Some were shiny and new.
+Others old and weathered.
+But all had a coin dangling from their end.

+And no-one ever removed a coin, once it hung there.
+Never.
+Not even that one time, long ago, when raiders had come to town, taking everything they could carry.
+Including the village pump.
+Some said the raiders even added a few coins of their own. that was why they were never caught.
+And as long as their coins remained hanging there, they wouldn't be...

+## The girl

+As creased as her forehead was, so smooth was the statue's skin.

+They made a pair of opposites.
+She, small, young and colorful.
+He, large, ancient and dull.

+🙧✧🙥

+She had always known it was just a fancy.
+No amount of whishes or prayers ever changed anything.
+Yet here she was, with a coin on a ribbon, to hang on the horn of this statue of a bull.

+All of her needs and fears and desires represented by this one token.
+This simple gesture.
+This futile, useless, stupid...

+Taking a deep breath, she stopped her anger from welling up further.

+She hung the ribbon with the coin on the bull's horn and headed back home.

+🙧✧🙥

+## The coin

+The coin hung from a ribbon.
+The ribbon hung from a horn.
+The horn was attached to the stone head of a bull, who was attached to a house.
+The house stood in the square of a village in the middle of nowhere.